bramwelt/CS46X/protocol.md

 *  The time that the certificate was issued.
 *  The time that the certificate expires.
 *  The IdP's domain name.
-*  The user's public key they wish to publicly associate with their email.
+*  The user's Privly public key they wish to publicly associate with their email.

 The user's browser generates a different Persona keypair for each of the user's email addresses, and these keypairs are not shared across browsers.
 Thus, a user must obtain a fresh certificate whenever one expires, or whenever using a new browser or computer.
-Certificates should not expire before the Persona public key that is publicly associated with their email expires (TODO: this is confusing, I am not sure what you are saying).
+The Persona public key should not expire before the Privly public key.

-When the public key that is publicly associated with an email expires or a user wants to generate a new one pair, it attempts to obtain one from the domain associated with the chosen identity.
+When the Privly public key expires or a user generates a new one, the extension attempts to obtain a new user certificate from the domain associated with the chosen identity.

 1. The browser extension fetches the /.well-known/browserid support document over SSL from the identity's domain.
-2. Using information from the support document, the browser extension passes the user's email address and associated public key to the IdP and requests a signed certificate.
+2. Using information from the support document, the browser extension passes the user's email address and Privly public key to the IdP and requests a signed certificate.
 3. If necessary, the user is asked to sign into the IdP before provisioning proceeds.
 4. The IdP creates, signs, and returns the user certificate to the browser extension.

 With the certificate in hand, the browser extension can continue with generating an identity assertion and uploading it to the directory.

 ##Assertion Generation

-The user certificate establishes a verifiable link between an email address and a public key.
-However, this is alone not enough to create a valid entry in the
-directory: the user still has to show their connection to the certificate by proving ownership of the private key.
+The user certificate establishes a verifiable link between an email address and the Privly public key.
+However, this is alone not enough to create a valid entry in the directory: the user still has to show their connection to the certificate by proving ownership of the private key.

 In order to prove ownership of a private key, the user's browser creates and signs a new document called an "identity assertion."
 It contains: